gaspachoo/AlexNet-for-Parkinson-disease-detection-on-EEGs/README.md

-# 🧠 EEG Classification with PyTorch
+# 🧠 PD Detection framework : Applying WST and AlexNet on EEGs

 ## 📌 Project Overview
 This project focuses on implementing and evaluating different neural network architectures for EEG classification using **PyTorch**.
-It leverages multiple publicly available EEG datasets and explores various preprocessing techniques to enhance signal quality before classification.
+It EEG datasets in order to be able to recognize if a patient is suffering from PD thanks to a simple EEG of a few minutes.

 ## 📂 Project Structure
 The repository is organized as follows:

-- **`data_set_preloader.py`** – Automates dataset preprocessing and loading.
+- **`dataset_preloader.py`** – Automates dataset preprocessing and loading.
 - **`main.py`** – Entry point to execute the training and evaluation process.
 - **`tfr_plotter.py`** – Generates visualizations for EEG signal transformations.
 - **`support_func/`** – Contains utility functions supporting various aspects of the pipeline:
    - ***`dataset_class.py`*** – Contains the class `EEGDataset_1D`.
-   - ***`filters.py`*** – Contains the `butter_bandpass_filter`.
+   - ***`filters.py`*** – Contains the `bandpass_filter`.
    - ***`import_data.py`*** – Handles dataset loading and formatting.
    - ***`NN_classes.py`*** – Defines the neural network architectures, including AlexNet-based models.
    - ***`wavelet_transform.py`*** – Applies wavelet transformation for EEG feature extraction.